renarsvilnis/talks-and-articles/2015/javascript.md

 - :tv: [Jennifer Wong: In The Year 2000...
 Designing Responsive Emails - CSSConf.Asia 2015](https://youtu.be/07iFDO4ZLpA) - use max-width, image `alt` or `backgorund-color` for fallback, unicode classes.
 - :tv: [JavaScript Air Episode 01: Learning and Developing JavaScript](https://youtu.be/uDtkEEIBsz4)
 - :tv: [Lachlan Priest: PostCSS - JS Your CSS - CSSConf.Asia 2015](https://youtu.be/6jz6p7wqOpI)
+- [Clearing up the Babel 6 Ecosystem](https://medium.com/@jcse/clearing-up-the-babel-6-ecosystem-c7678a314bf3#.sfgyti1zw) - ff you’re writing a module you intend to be consumed by other projects, never use the `babel-polyfill`, use `babel-runtime` to do namespaced pollyfilling but requires a `babel-plugin-transform-runtime`

 ### ES6 (ES2015)
 - [ECMAScript 6 modules: the final syntax](http://www.2ality.com/2014/09/es6-modules-final.html) - about es2015 modules.